Johnathon Ford: 2011-2012

 On 26 September 2011, Toulouse announced that they had signed the 22 year old Ford from Sydney Roosters in the NRL.
 He played three times for the Roosters in the NRL in 2011.
 Ford's debut for Toulouse was delayed by a week, due to international duty with the Cook Islands.
 He made his debut for TO on 22 October 2011 in the second game of the French Elite 1 2011/12 season, a 22–14 victory at Stade Arnauné against Pia.
 This was Toulouse's first season back in the French competition, having played the previous three seasons in the British Championship.
 Ford played in all of the remaining 18 league and play-off matches for Toulouse that season, scoring four tries.

 2018

 In October 2018, he signed a contract extension for the 2019 season.
 It was reported that several Super League sides, including Castleford Tigers were interested in Ford.

 2020

 In July 2020, Ford extended his contract for a further two years until the end of the 2022 season.

 2021

 In March, Toulouse announced that Ford would step up from vice-captain to replace Con Mika, who had moved to Villeneuve as captain for the 2021 season.
 On 10 October 2021, Ford captained Toulouse in their victory over Featherstone in the Million Pound Game which saw him lift the Championship trophy as the club earned promotion to the Super League for the first time in their history.

-2022

-On 26 January, Toulouse announced that Ford had left the club by mutual agreement due to "family and personal reasons".
-Ford's departure came 17 days before Toulouse's first ever game in Super League.

-Featherstone Rovers
+Limoux Grizzlies

-On 17 April 2022, it was announced that Ford had joined Featherstone Rovers.
+On 7 December 2023, it was reported that Ford had signed with Limoux Grizzlies in the Elite One Championship.